-As if that isn’t an exhaustive list of work, Levine has recently collaborated with Finery to create a “forever’ blouse.
-And what a blouse it is.
-The dusty-pink silk top comes with ruffles (always a good sign), and we can already see this featuring on our Insta feeds.
-We had a chat with Levine about this collaboration, what she wears to cook when hosting a dinner party (and still manage to look good), and what her guiltiest fashion pleasure is.
+As if that isn’t an exhaustive list of work, Levine has recently collaborated with Finery to create a “forever” blouse.
+And what a blouse it is: The dusty-pink silk top comes with ruffles (always a good sign), but alas it’s already sold out.
+However, let’s hope there’ll be another one coming up soon.
+In the meantime, we had a chat with the broadcaster about this collaboration, what she wears to cook when hosting a dinner party (and still manage to look good) and what her guiltiest fashion pleasure is.
 Spoiler: You definitely own it.

 Keep scrolling for London’s funniest girl’s take on fashion’s guiltiest pleasure.